profile-pod/profile-pod-operator/README.md

 # profile-pod-operator
-A Kubernetes operator for profiling applications running inside pods with low-overhead.
+A Kubernetes operator for profiling applications running inside pods in a simple way with low-overhead.

 ## Description
 The profile-pod-operator visualizing CPU time spent in the application functions using [FlameGraph](https://www.brendangregg.com/flamegraphs.html).
 The operator's goal is to help you pin down where your application spend too much time in a simple way with low-overhead and without any modification.
 By not require any modification or restart for existing applications and by using low-overhead profilers, this is great for recording flame graph data from an already running application in production environment that you don't want to interrupt.